Bengali Beauty: China Fashion Awards

-On June 30, 2019, at the China Fashion Awards, Noor was honored and recognized for Bengali Beauty's commercial success in the country.
+On 30 June 2019, at the China Fashion Awards, Noor was honored and recognized for Bengali Beauty's commercial success in the country.

 Controversy

 On 21 March 2018, the Bangladesh Film Censor Board banned the film from release in Bangladesh, claiming that the film's title was unsuitable and that the film "distorted history" among a multitude of objections.
-Noor appealed against the Censor Board's decision, and on 5 June, the Appeal Committee overturned the Board's ban citing the freedom of speech and expression.
+Noor appealed against the Censor Board's decision, and on 5 June, the Appeal Committee overturned the board's ban, citing the freedom of speech and expression.

 On 5 October 2018, the film's distributor in Bangladesh, Jaaz Multimedia, abdicated from its obligation to release Bengali Beauty.
 Several prominent journalists noted that producers and distributors had colluded with cinema hall owners, including Jaaz Multimedia and Star Cineplex, to prevent Bengali Beauty from releasing in theaters in order to keep competition out of the market.
-After public pressure, the film eventually released on October 12, 2018, to sold-out shows and audience acclaim before being abruptly pulled from the schedule again one week later.
+After public pressure, the film was eventually released on 12 October 2018, to sold-out shows and audience acclaim before being abruptly pulled from the schedule again one week later.
 Noor would note that the experience left him "more embarrassed than he had ever felt in his life."